2022 Navigating Differences Symposium: Recap & Resources

 The all-day symposium was followed by a networking happy hour at the James P. Muldoon River Center, which presented the opportunity to meet and greet the St. Mary’s program campers.

-Presentations from 2022 Brendan Symposium:
+Presentation Videos from 2022 Brendan Symposium: